Aporia Documentation

 Real-time Models (Kafka)

-For high-throughput, real-time models (e.g models with an HTTP endpoint such as POST /predict and billions of predictions per day), you can stream predictions to Kafka or other message brokers, and then have a separate process to store them in a persistent storage.
+For high-throughput, real-time models (e.g models with an HTTP endpoint such as POST /predict and billions of predictions per day), you can stream predictions to or other message brokers, and then have a separate process to store them in a persistent storage.

 Using a message broker such as Kafka lets you store predictions of real-time models with low latency.